-We are so glad that you and your students are joining us for Safer Internet Day 2018!
+We are so glad that you and your students are joining us for Safer Internet Day 2020!
 Please take a few minutes to read through the following information about the event including suggestions for preparing for the day.
-We need your help to make Safer Internet Day a success!

 Students are welcome to bring their phones (on silent) as well as tablets and laptops.
-They can tweet using the hashtag #SID2018 to add their voice to the global Safer Internet Day discussion.
+They can tweet using the hashtag #SID2020 to add their voice to the global Safer Internet Day discussion.

-When you arrive at the event, a ConnectSafely representative will give each of your students a raffle ticket and “passport.”
+When you arrive at the event, a ConnectSafely representative will give each of your students raffle tickets and a “passport.”
 The passport looks like a bingo card with spaces for each Safer Internet Day exhibitor.
 Please encourage your students to visit and interact with each of our exhibitors, who have prepared short enrichment activities for the students.
-Representatives at each table will stamp the passports.
-Students who get their passport stamped by three exhibitors will receive a goody bag at the end of the event.
+Your students turn in their raffle tickets to each exhibitor.
+We’ll explain the process to students when you arrive.

 We have arranged speakers and panels to engage the students and will have activities catered to the students.
 During the program, attendees are asked to remain in their seats out of respect for the speakers and to minimize disruption.
 We’ll have plenty of breaks and opportunities to walk around along with an interactive activity and a musical break, designed to get the students out of their seats.

 We know how hungry students get.
 We will provide morning snacks and lunch, and beverages will be available throughout the day.

-We at ConnectSafely appreciate all you have done to bring your students to the event and we look forward to meeting you at the event.
+We at ConnectSafely appreciate all you have done to bring your students to the event and we look forward to meeting you.

 Kerry Gallagher, ConnectSafely Director of K-12 Education

 Maureen Kochan, ConnectSafely COO

 Check out some photos from previous Safer Internet Day events: